lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 1. Click **[!UICONTROL Publish to AEM]** ![](assets/export.png).
 ![](assets/publish-contribution-folder-to-aem.png)

-An email/pulse notification is sent to the Brand Portal user and AEM administrator at different stages of the publishing workflow:
+An email/pulse notification is sent to the Brand Portal user and administrators at different stages of the publishing workflow:
-1. **Queued** - A notification is sent to the Brand Portal user when a publishing workflow triggers in Brand Portal.
+1. **Queued** - A notification is sent to the Brand Portal user and Brand Portal administrators when a publishing workflow triggers in Brand Portal.

-1. **Complete** - A notification is sent to the Brand Portal user and AEM administrator when the publishing workflow is complete i.e. the contribution folder is successfully published to AEM Assets.
+1. **Complete** - A notification is sent to the Brand Portal user and Brand Portal administrators when the publishing workflow is complete i.e. the contribution folder is successfully published to AEM Assets.